jonahjones777/100-days-of-code/log.md

 **Thoughts:** Class structure in python has always been a little confusing initiating a few clients, and calling apis.
 I think todays creation of the self__init__ structure for self initiaing boto client was really beneficial.

 **Link to work:**  TBD

+### Day 6: January 10, 2018

+**Today's Progress**: Create cognito api python calls to setup the base user pool needed on startup scripts.
+Created API endpoint structure for create, and the serverless yml file

+**Thoughts:** Got some bugs with pycache serving back cached data on boto3, so spent a bit of time on that.
+Excited to create all the CRUD apis tomorrow
+**Link to work:**  TBD

+### Day 7: January 11, 2018

+**Today's Progress**: Created CRUD + list all API endpoints, with mock data to perform functional local tests.

+**Thoughts:** Use console log on try catch in node to save time and headaches like I had.

+**Link to work:**  TBD